mikenewbon/blender-studio/docs/architecture.md

  - **Project** - this word may refer to a film or a training.
 In production, there'll be exactly one storage backend (GCS, S3, etc.) per project.
 We don't have a `Project` model at the moment, but there's a chance that it changes in the future.

+### Models simplified hierarchy

+The main, 'highest-level' models in the entire project are the **Film** and **Training**.

+##### Film
+Resources related to films are gathered in **Collections**, which can contain further (nested) collections, as well as **Assets**.
+An asset represents an individual resource displayed on the web page, such as an artwork or a production file, also including the metadata (e.g. its ordinal number for ordering in the collection, or description).

+Films also have **Production Logs**, containing all the work published during a given week by all the authors.
+Production Logs are made up of **Production Log Entries**: sets of **Assets** created by individual authors.
+The Assets in the Production Log Entries are the same objects that are also displayed in Collections.

+On a lower level, each asset has a foreign key to a **Static Asset**, which represents the asset file
+itself: a video, an image, or another file.
+Data included in the Static Asset model refers to the file (e.g. author, license, etc.), and not to the place where it is displayed.

+Static Assets which are videos or images have additional models -- **Video** and **Image**, respectively -- with a OneToOneField to Static Asset.
+These models contain some additional fields with information specific to videos and images.

+##### Training
+Trainings comprise **Chapters**, which in turn contain **Sections**.
+The main difference between chapters and films' collections is that collections can be nested.
+The Section model is linked to a **Video** via a OneToOneField.
+Together, they form an equivalent of an Asset with a Static Asset in films, more or less.

+In training, there also is an **Asset** model, but it differs from the Asset model in films.
+It represents an extra file attached to a Section.

 ## Assets